The Friday Happy List: 30th January 2015

 4. Animals with emotional baggage

-Everything good right now is on the internet, because the pavements are still coated in an impish sliver of ice, and being outside is a challenge to our dignity, balance and courage.
-I’m far too lazy and squishy-brained for that.
+Everything good right now is on the internet, because the pavements are coated in an impish sliver of ice, so being outside is a challenge too far.
 I’ll be inside with a duvet, and looking at this: animals with the same problems as me!
 A problem shared is a problem you can totally ignore forever.

 By the amazing Romeo Alaeff